kiki3177/devops_dataops_board_game_tutorial/public/docs/topic-2-devopsdevsecops/chapter-6-lab-2-react-nodejs-deployment/index.md

 **Configure Webhooks:**

   - Go to your forked repository on GitHub, navigate to "Settings" > "Webhooks" > "Add webhook."
-  - Enter the URL provided on the `http://dashboard.internal` page into the Payload URL in GitHub Webhooks creation page.
+  - Enter the URL `http://{public-ip}/github-webhook/` into the Payload URL in GitHub Webhooks creation page.
   - Select `application/json` as the Content Type.
   - Save your webhook.
 This setup ensures Jenkins is notified on every code push, automating the build process.

-### 4. Add Jenkins Credentials

-To securely access your container registry, store the credentials in Jenkins:

-1. Open Jenkins Dashboard.
-2. Go to Manage Jenkins > Credentials > (select your scope, e.g., Global).
-3. Click “Add Credentials”.
-4. Select “Username with password” as the credential type.
-5. Fill in the following:
-   - ID: `jenkins-acr-scope-map-cred` (Make sure this ID matches what you use in your pipeline script)
-   - Username: your registry username (e.g., Azure Service Principal or Docker ID)
-   - Password: your registry password or client secret
-6. Click Save.

-These credentials will be securely accessed in later stages using withCredentials.

-# TODO ADD SCREENSHOT OF CREDENTIALS

-### 5. Creating the Jenkinsfile
+### 4. Creating the Jenkinsfile

 We're now going to create a Jenkinsfile.